quasilyte/quasisolar-mission/docs/lore.md

 for doing the finishing blow.
 Escorted by a big number of elite vessels, this battle group would give us no chance if we're not prepared when the moment comes.

-We predict that it will enter this part of the space in few years.
+We predict that it will enter this part of the space in a few years.

 > Gameplay note: this "arrival" delay depends on the game difficulty settngs.
 > The formal game goal is to defeat this final Krigia unit.